 Disasters happen.
-Especially for people with disabilities, planning and preparation are the keys to being as safe as possible in an emergency.
-UC Berkeley is committed to the safety of all of its students, staff, faculty and visitors with and without disabilities.This section provides information on the campus-wide emergency preparedness features and procedures, as well as building-specific plans as they pertain to people with disabilities.
+Especially for disabled people, planning and preparation are the keys to being as safe as possible in an emergency.
+UC Berkeley is committed to the safety of all of its students, staff, faculty and visitors with and without disabilities.This section provides information on the campus-wide emergency preparedness features and procedures, as well as building-specific plans as they pertain to disabled people.

-- Review of building plans showing DWAs, evacuation chairs/cabinets, accessible routes
+- Review of building plans showing DWAs, evacuation chairs/cabinets, accessible routes, and assembly areas

-- Itemizing what is needed in the students go bag
+- Itemizing what is needed in an emergency go bag

 - Scripting instructions for those assisting you during evacuation

-- An email introduction for student and Building Manager
+- An email introduction to the Building Manager

-- Warm hand-off for student to DOR/VOR or Lighthouse for the Blind where student would like wayfinding/ travel training
+- Warm hand-off for individuals to DOR/VOR or Lighthouse for the Blind where an individual would like wayfinding/ travel training

-- Scheduling of a building evacuation walk-thru/observation upon request
+- Scheduling a building evacuation walk-thru/observation upon request